SPL-ethz/snow/TUTORIAL.rst

     h = [dict(duration=90*60, temp=-10), dict(duration=90*60, temp=-5)]

 Next, let us think about the total time of the simulation that is required; this depends on the cooling and holding parameters as well as on heat transfer and on some of the formulation constants.
 It is thus not automatically calculated, but needs to be set.
 We recommend to provide at least one hour more than is required for the shelf to reach the final temperature.
-One may use the snowflake simulation to test if the set time is sufficient.
+One may use the Snowflake simulation to test if the set time is sufficient.
 Here, let us set t_tot = 3e4:

 .. code-block:: python